syuja/GreenPlumSetup/inst/AFTER_INIT.md

 <a id='clients'></a>
 ### Configure Client Authentication:
-We will edit the PostgreSQL host-based authentication file, pg_hba.conf, to allow outside users
+We will edit the PostgreSQL host-based authentication file, `pg_hba.conf`, to allow outside users
 to access our databse.